Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 set_child!(window, AspectFrame(1.0, render_area)) # force 1:1 aspect ratio
 ```

-While this corrects our circle, the entire `RenderArea` is now restrained in size, making this solution unviable for applications where we need a `RenderArea` to fill its entire area.
+While this corrects our circle, the entire `RenderArea` is now restrained in size, making this solution unviable for applications where we need a `RenderArea` to fill its entire area regardless of its aspect ratio.

-The other way to correct this is to modify our shape when `RenderArea` changes shape.
-This is made possible by the `resize` signal of `RenderArea`, which is emitted whenever the widget changes size:.
+The other way to correct the issue to modify our circle when `RenderArea` changes shape.
+This is made possible by the `resize` signal of `RenderArea`, which is emitted whenever ts allocated area changes:

-It has the following signature:
+`resize` requries a signal handler with the following signature:
 ```julia
 (::RenderArea, width::Integer, height::Integer, [::Data_t]) -> void
 ```
 Where `width` and `height` are the new size of the `RenderArea` widget, in pixels.

-Using this information and some simple geometry, we can change the x- and y-radius of our shape whenever `RenderArea` changes aspect ratio, to make sure it stays perfectly circular:
+Using this information and some simple geometry, we can change the x- and y-radius dynamically, whenever the `RenderArea` changes aspect ratio:

 ```julia
 # define resize callback